 Stephen joined UKClimbing Limited in 2010 to oversee the sub-editing of the Rockfax guidebooks.
 He introduced significant refinements to our editorial process which made producing guidebooks much more technically efficient.
-This technical proficency led him to develop his coding skills and he moved to take on the huge task of creating an App for the Rockfax guidebook information.
+This technical proficiency led him to develop his coding skills and he moved to take on the huge task of creating an App for the Rockfax guidebook information.
 This massive project took three years but the result is now out there in the shape of the most advanced climbing app on the market.
 He now overseas all our iOS App development and works full-time on the Rockfax App.

 Paul joined Rockfax in May 2011 and is responsible for technical development of the Rockfax website and other aspects of our online development.

 Adrian was the main author of the first Rockfax performance coaching book Sport CLIMBING+ published in 2006 and he has gone on to co-author Trad CLIMBING+ with John Arran, and Winter CLIMBING+ with Ian Parnell and Neil Gresham.
 After this he turned his attention to the South of France with his first guidebook France : Haute Provence which has led on to a full France series of books.
 Adrian

 Daimon wrote two MiniGUIDES to deep water soloing in Mallorca and also the Mallorca chapter of the 2007 guide Deep Water.
 Daimon went on to update his work which was incorporated into the full Mallorca guide of 2011.
 Daimon then wrote a Mallorca DWS update in 2013 and further enhanced the work into what became the 2016 edition of the Mallorca guidebook.
 Daimon has now written a full guidebook to Southern Sandstone and is now currently working on his next guidebook project to San Vito Lo Capo and Palermo regions of Sicily.
 Daimon is producing an App update to Southern Sandstone as well as new material for Northern Gritstone.